Accident at Work Claims

-You can also claim for any accident-related financial losses known as ‘special damages’, for example:
+You can also claim for any accident-related financial losses known as ‘special damages’.

-You can claim compensation for the actual injuries you have suffered.
+A compensation claim can be made for injuries sustained and for pain and suffering.
 How much your claim will be worth varies significantly depending on the nature and extent of your injuries, but your specialist lawyer will talk you through this.